 The Early mainline Railway Companies operating in and out of London

-Individual railway companies opened at varying stages.
-The London and Greenwich Railway L&GR.
-Was the first steam railway in London and opened in 1836-1838 for passengers and comprised track that was raised above ground the first of its kind known as elevated railways recognised today as viaducts some 878 brick arches decorated this first elevated Victorian line.
-Colonel Landman was behind this idea and suggested the arches could be rented out as workshops.
-Today many railway archways house businesses and trendy spots.
+Colonel Landman was behind the idea that below the railway tracks, under the arches of the bridges, spaces could be rented out as workshops, the idea survives today from a Porsche workshop to a boxing gym can be found under the arches towards London Bridge.
 The Victorian era has provided many structures that have served many uses for many years to come.
-Bud Flanagan wrote the well-known song “Underneath the arches” about railway arches giving shelter to the homeless men during the depression in the 1930s. .&& link to another part of site talking about shelters/ eras. &&
+Bud Flanagan wrote the well-known song “Underneath the arches” about railway arches giving shelter to the homeless men during the depression in the 1930s. .&& link to another part of the site talking about shelters/ eras. &&

 The London and Greenwich line ran from Tooley Street London Bridge area, Spa Road which is thought to be the first rail station in London opening Feb 1936 it went onto Deptford which also had the other early station from that year terminating in Greenwich.